 I’ve now worn my Disney Parks mask several times in cooler weather, 60 to 80 degrees F (15 to 25 C).
 The face covering is much more comfortable for long term wear in lower temperatures and humidity.

 - Pros: Cute Disney designs, fit better than expected

 - Cons: Not very breathable in hot weather, inside tag with size and care instructions was annoying, the new Disney masks are 2-layer polyester instead of 3-layer cotton, masks shrink after several washes

 Final Thoughts On Wearing Face Masks At Disney World

-Wearing face masks at Disney World is just one of the safety policies instituted after Disney World reopened, but seems to be here for the foreseeable future.
+Although wearing face masks at Disney World is no longer mandated for many guests some may still opt to use them on vacation.
 I hope understanding Disney World’s mask rules, learning pros and cons of several masks we tried at Disney, and our face covering tips help make your next Disney with mask experience more comfortable.